ermalaliraj/canvas/readme.md

 # Solution

 ### Project Structure
-For the implementation of the drawing program we need the following components:
+For the implementation of the _drawing program_ we need the following _components_:
 - A parser for parsing the input typed by the user into commands and for this we use `CommandFactory`.
 - A new `Command` class for each command we want to add to the drawing program.
 - A class which define the state of the program and for this we use `Canvas`.